-- Up to 50 percent reduced cost for storage-bound workloads over earlier instances.
+- Up to 50 percent reduced costs for storage-bound workloads over earlier instances.

 - Up to 100 Gbps of sustained network bandwidth, 4X more than previous instances.

-For their part, today's compute-dense 2nd Gen Intel Xeon Platinum processors contain more cores, 5X more NVMe scalable storage, greater PCIe bandwidth, and up to 4x25 GB NICs, versus the previous 1x25 GB NICs.
-As the two principal ingredients of the VMC on AWS solution, the 2nd Gen Intel Xeon Platinum processor and the i3en nodes are significant for supporting new, storage-heavy workloads such as large-scale databases that previously didn't make sense in the cloud – dramatically expanding flexibility when formulating a hybrid cloud strategy.
+For their part, today's compute-dense second generation Intel Xeon Platinum processors contain more cores, 5X more NVMe scalable storage, greater PCIe bandwidth, and up to 4x25 GB NICs versus the previous 1x25 GB NICs.
+As the two principal ingredients of the VMC on AWS solution, these processors and the i3en nodes are significant for supporting new, storage-heavy workloads such as large-scale databases that previously didn't make sense in the cloud.
+This development dramatically enhances flexibility when formulating a hybrid cloud strategy.

-WWT’s ‘cloud smart’ process begins by examining many interconnected elements – compliance requirements, security, cost considerations, applications, IT skillsets and experience, to name a few – in order to identify which workloads should migrate to the Cloud, remain on-prem or even move to other locations.
-We also apply our deep technology experience to propose the most efficient solution.
+WWT began by examining many interconnected elements -- including compliance, security, costs, applications, IT skillsets and experience -- to identify which workloads should migrate to the cloud and which should remain on-premises or move to other locations.
+Based on our findings, we proposed the most efficient hybrid cloud solution available.

-In this customer example, we utilized the powerful but little-known VMware vCenter Converter tool, normally used to convert physical machines into virtual machines without downtime or rebuilding, but in this case used to convert virtual machines on one platform to virtual machines on another, saving significant time and money.
+In this customer example, we utilized the powerful VMware vCenter Converter tool, normally used to convert physical machines into virtual machines without downtime or rebuilding.
+But in this case, we used it to convert virtual machines on one platform to virtual machines on another, saving significant time and money.

-In addition, we tested and validated our customer's solution in our Advanced Technology Center (ATC) – demonstrating the customer benefits to be gained and providing detailed documentation for deployment and operation.
-WWT verified the workability and bottom-line benefits of the VMC on AWS solution based on Intel architecture and deployed the solution in a few weeks, with the ability to scale up or down as needed in minutes.
+In addition, we tested and validated our customer's solution in our Advanced Technology Center (ATC), demonstrating the benefits to be gained and providing detailed documentation for deployment and operation.
+We also verified the workability and bottom-line benefits of the proposed VMC on AWS solution based on Intel architecture.
+We then deployed the solution in just a few weeks, including the ability to scale up or down as needed in minutes.

-To survive and thrive in today's marketplace, data centers must modernize, freeing IT managers to focus on initiatives that promote business value instead of getting tied up in day-to-day data center operations.
-In addition, businesses need a “cloud smart” approach to their transformation – and it’s critical to have experienced guidance to migrate workloads correctly and with confidence.
+To survive and thrive in today's marketplace, organizations need to modernize their data centers.
+Do so can free IT managers to focus on higher priority initiatives that promote business value instead of getting tied up in day-to-day data center operations.
+In addition, businesses need a holistic approach to their cloud migration strategy.
+It's absolutely critical to have experienced guidance to migrate critical workloads correctly and with confidence.

-From healthcare to the oil and gas industry, WWT's unique solution leveraging VMware Cloud on AWS, powered by the latest Intel® technology, can achieve many tangible and valuable benefits across a range of industries, potentially including significant savings in both financial costs and time to delivery.
+WWT's VMware Cloud on AWS solution is designed to achieve many tangible benefits across a range of industries, including potential savings in both financial costs and time to delivery.